Archive for 'Jurors'

 As a trial attorney you probably know that if you argue ten points, when the jury goes to deliberate, they won’t recall most of your points.
 On the other hand, if you argue a few points, jurors will recall those points and carry them into the jury room.

-The challenge to the trial attorney is to ...
+The challenge to the trial attorney is ...

 Continue Reading →